larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (13:02)
 That's right, that's right,
 and it's really a different direction.
-Also from the TX two at Lincoln Lab to follow when Lincoln Live got around to making their real machine, it was a 36 bit machine called TX 2.
+Also from the TX-2 at Lincoln Lab to follow when Lincoln Live got around to making their real machine, it was a 36-bit machine called TX-2.
 OK anyway, what we see here
 is this left double panel.
 Large thing to this to that's the CPU.